dorinandreidragan/d2hub/docs/articles/yoda-condition-null-date.md

 > ⚠️ Don’t overuse it.
 For most comparisons, natural order is fine.
 Use Yoda conditions where null checks are critical.

 ## takeaway
 Yoda conditions aren’t about style points.
 They’re about **predictable behavior**.
-In PowerShell, `$null -eq $Date` is the safer bet when consistency matters. 🚀
+In PowerShell, `$null -eq $Date` is safer when consistency matters. 🚀